purplebugs/fantasticelastic/docs/PUT-command.md

 sidebar_label: PUT command
 ---

-To store data inside Elasticsearch, run this PUT command Run this command using DevTools [TODO - link to What is DevTools / Environment setup]
+To store data inside Elasticsearch

+- run this PUT command using DevTools [TODO - link to What is DevTools / Environment setup]

 ```
 PUT eighties_movies/_doc/1